 3. People keep leaving

 It’s hard to feel satisfied with your job when you don’t trust the people with whom you work.
 And, thanks to a strong job market and record-low unemployment in the U.S., dissatisfied high-performers tend to leave for greener pastures.
-Last year, 41.4 million U.S. workers voluntarily left their jobs, an 8.3% increase over 2017 and an 88% increase since 2010.
+In 2018, 41.4 million U.S. workers voluntarily left their jobs, an 8.3% increase over 2017 and an 88% increase since 2010.

 A recent Gallup study showed that quality relationships were the second-most important factor in determining overall job satisfaction.
 The more trust employees have in their organization, leaders and team members, the higher their job satisfaction and the less likely they are to voluntarily leave their organization.